An Ecological Robustness-Oriented Approach for Power System Network Expansion: Ecological Robustness-Oriented Approach for Resilient Power Networks

-The ecological robustness oriented power network expansion problem is built upon the Transmission Network Expansion Planning (TNEP) problem and implemented using \texttt{PowerModels.jl} with the objective of achieving optimal ecological robustness (\textit{R\textsubscript{ECO}}).
-The ecological robustness is calculated through [\textbf{T}], whose entries are generator power outputs, branch power flows, losses, and load.
-The TNEP problem is formulated as a mixed-integer optimization problem where each candidate branch has a binary decision variable $\alpha$\textsubscript{ij} for the candidate branch from bus $i$ to bus $j$.
-The initial value of $\alpha$\textsubscript{ij} = zero means the corresponding branch does not exist in the original network.
-If the resulting $\alpha$\textsubscript{ij} after optimization equals one, the branch is built to reach a maximum $R_{ECO}$.
+The TNEP problem is formulated as a mixed-integer optimization problem where each candidate branch has a binary decision variable $\alpha$\textsubscript{\textit{ij}} for the candidate branch from bus $i$ to bus $j$.
+The initial value of $\alpha$\textsubscript{\textit{ij}} equals to zero if the corresponding branch does not exist in the original network.
+If $\alpha$\textsubscript{\textit{ij}} after optimization equals one, the branch is built to reach a maximum R\textsubscript{ECO}.